What should we bring ?

 If I am not very physically able should I book a voyage on Grayhound ?

-In order to sail on Grayhound we do prefer it if your active and have a good fitness level.
+In order to sail on Grayhound it is very necessary for you to be active and have a good fitness level.
 For the Cargo deliveries it is a must, the Sailing Voyages it is a preference and the day sails not so important.
 When we leave the boat to explore ashore we row in our tenders.
 You have to climb over the side of the boat and lower yourself down into a rigid dinghy in a swell.
 Not that easy.
 If you jump off the side for a swim you have to climb back onboard up a rope ladder also harder than it sounds.
 Sailing Grayhound is physical and we get you doing more than you might think.
 So maybe there are other vessels more suited towards your needs and wants if you’re not that physically able.
 If you want to chat about it then get in touch.

 What sort of age groups sail on Grayhound ?